18F/state-faq/README.md

   * "The question" should be the text of the question; e.g., "What is the best color for a horse?"
-  * The category is one of the five described above (or the new one you're creating, in which case see the next section).
+  * The category is used to group questions together.
+Note that categories must be listed in `index.html` or else they won't be rendered!

 3. Add your content under the "front matter."
 This can be in markdown, so go to town with the formatting!